prakharrathi25/reddit-flair-predictor/README.md

 This is a web-app that I created which predicts which flair should be alloted to a post.
 You have to post the link of the reddit post in the search bar.
 Find the webapp [here](https://flair-prediction-app.herokuapp.com/)

+The automated testing file can be found [here](https://automated-testing-endpoint.herokuapp.com/)
 ## Directory Structure
-I have made a flask app which is hosted on Heroku
+I have made a flask app which is hosted on Heroku.
+The structure of the directory can be found here.

 ## References